TWNWAKing/batch-gen-templates-for-preparing-cp-contests/README.md

 - Fetch the number of the problems of a contest automatically.

-- Create 1 problem per folder.
+- ~~Create 1 problem per folder.~~ (Done)

+- Write the batch file more "functionally", instead of wirting them by enumerating variables violently, which is a bad habit.